Chapter 6 She Must Divorce

 "How much is this necklace?"

-The clerk glanced at Larry and Sophie, then back at Aria, her contempt even more pronounced.
+The clerk glanced at Larry and Sophie, then back at Aria, the disdain in her expression became even more obvious.

 "This emerald necklace is from this year's collection.
 It's valued at over five million dollars.
-Miss, if you can't afford it, perhaps you should step aside for someone who can."
+Miss, if it is beyond your means, perhaps you should step aside for someone who can."

 Sophie deliberately leaned closer to Larry, sighing with exaggerated concern.

-Whether it was Aria's imagination or not, she distinctly heard Sophie emphasize those last few words.
+Whether it was intentional or not, Aria could clearly hear Sophie placing emphasis on those last few words.

 And though Sophie's words seemed considerate on the surface, every syllable dripped with scorn and condescension.